esztersojtory/vitessce_data/README.md

 - linking of visualisation parameters across views
 - other design choices (colours, layout etc)

-The following steps walk through the construction of the config, but it often might be easier to just edit a preexisting one.
+The following steps walk through the construction of the config, but it often might be easier to edit/adjust a preexisting one.

 ### Header